jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **[Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/)**: a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
 - **Findings**: results created by the application of an assessment procedure
 - **Functional order of controls**: deter, deny, detect, delay, determine, and decide
-- **Fuzzing**: uses modified inputs to test software performance under unexpected circumstances; mutation fuzzing modifies known inputs to generate synthetic inputs that may trigger unexpected behavior; generational fuzzing develops inputs based on models of expected inputs to perform the same task
+- **Fuzzing**: uses modified inputs to test software performance under unexpected circumstances
+  - Mutation (dumb) fuzzing modifies known inputs to generate synthetic inputs that may trigger unexpected behavior
+  - Generational (intelligent) fuzzing develops inputs based on models of expected inputs to perform the same task
 - **IAM system**: identity and access management system combines lifecycle management and monitoring tools to ensure that identity and authorization are properly handled throughout an org
 - **ITSM**: IT Service Management tools include change management and associated approval tracking
 - **Judgement Sampling**: AKA purposive or authoritative sampling, a non-probability sampling technique where members are chosen only on the basis of the researcher's knowledge and judgement
-- **Misue Case Testing**: testing strategy from a hostile actor's point of view, attempting to lead to integrity failures, malfunctions, or other security or safety compromises
+- **Misuse Case Testing**: testing strategy from a hostile actor's point of view, attempting to lead to integrity failures, malfunctions, or other security or safety compromises
 - **Mutation testing**: mutation testing modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails; technique is used to design and test software through mutation
 - **Plan of Action and Milestones (POA&M)**: a document identifying tasks to be accomplished, including details, resources, milestones, and completion target dates
 - **RUM**: real user monitoring is a passive monitoring technique that records user iteration with an app or system to ensure performance and proper app behavior; often used as a pre-deployment process using the actual user interface